RichardFreedman/Encoding_Music/01_Tutorials/pandas-training/04_B_Pandas_Clean_Tidy.md

 You can read more in Hadley Wickham's paper on Tidy Data [here][tidy-data].

-[ -- note to self -- ]
-Things to tidy in the dataset:

-- Multiple variables in one column
-- Each observation forms a row

-[ -- end note to self --]

 ### What are the benefits of following Tidy Data principles?

 Beyond having a largely standardized format for datasets, making your data "tidy" will massively simplify your work in Pandas.
 In [Part C][part-c], you'll start working with your data in-depth.
 All of Pandas built-in tools to parse, analyze, and visualize your data will work best when your data is organized following these principles.